threadedblue/fhir.serdeser/README.md

-# FHIRSDS
+# fhir.serdeser
 ## FHIR Serialize/Deserialize
-FHIRSDS works in the hands of its maker but none other.
+fhir.serdeser works in the hands of its maker but none other.

 It is primarily a set of functions that can be called statically to manipulate an EObject that is the super type of a FHIR resource.

-### FHIRSDS loads and saves FHIR resources to and from XML.
+### fhir.serdeser loads and saves FHIR resources to and from XML.
 JSON.
 RDF is not supported.

 ### FHIRAA loads and saves to AA (associative array)